laravel/laravel/laravel/documentation/database/eloquent.md

 	$roles = User::find(1)->roles;

 As you may have noticed, the default name of the intermediate table is the singular names of the two related models arranged alphabetically and concatenated by an underscore.
 However, you are free to specify your own table name.
-Simply pass the table name in the second parameter to the **has\_and\_belongs\_to\_many** method:
+Simply pass the table name in the second parameter to the **has\_many\_and\_belongs\_to** method:

 	class User extends Eloquent {